Ford CEO Mark Fields’ compensation rose 8 per cent in 2016

-Ford Motor Co Chief Executive Officer Mark Fields’ salary, bonus and stock awards rose 8 per cent to a total of $18.8-million in 2016, while pretax profit for the automaker fell slightly from 2015’s record high, it said on Friday.
+Ford Motor Co.
+Chief Executive Officer Mark Fields’ salary, bonus and stock awards rose 8 per cent to a total of $18.8-million in 2016, while pretax profit for the automaker fell slightly from 2015’s record high, it said on Friday.

 Including pensions and perks, Fields made $22.1-million, up nearly 19 per cent from $18.6-million.
 His pension award was nearly $2-million higher in 2016 than in the previous year.